dani-jimlar/djl_ind_project_1/README.md

   - test_script.py
  - Makefile
  - requirements.txt
-## Code description for py file
+## Code description for lib file
-In this project several functions are used to descirbe the data from a csv file.
+In this project several functions are used to descirbe the data from a csv file and were defined in the lib.py file.
 One function prints the descriptive statistcs using pandas describe():
 - mean
 - median